North Dakota Professional Health Program Logo

 What is the cost?

-Participants are responsible for all assessment and monitoring fees, including the yearly administrative fee.
-However, insurance may cover services in some circumstances, such as outpatient or residential substance abuse treatment.
+Participants are responsible for all assessments and treatment as well as NDPHP monitoring fees, including an annual administrative fee.
+However, insurance may cover medically necessary services, such as outpatient or residential substance abuse treatment, counseling, or other therapies.
+Check with your insurance provider for more information.

 Can participants practice medicine?

 Participants may be required to refrain from practice during evaluation and treatment.
-The approval for a return to practice is based on recommendations from treatment providers.
+Approval of a return to practice is based on recommendations from treatment providers.

 Why does my employer need to know I am involved with NDPHP?

-NDPHP relies on your monitoring physician to let us know how you are doing every quarter via a brief behavioral checklist, notifying us if concerns arise.
+NDPHP relies on your monitoring physician to let us know how you are doing every quarter via a brief behavioral checklist and to notify NDPHP if concerns arise.
 Employers are given information about your illness strictly on a need-to-know basis.

 When should a provider be referred to NDPHP?

-The NDPHP should be notified if there are concerns about potential impairment.
+The NDPHP should be notified as soon as possible if the are concerns about potential impairment.

 Up to 20% of Healthcare providers will be affected by a mental illness or substance use disorder during their lifetime.